- The Present and Future of Mobile Banking Technology

 - Full range of services that are of interest to clients (pay for public transport, order a tax shop, etc.)

-Business Insider analysis shows 97% of millennials use mobile banking on a daily basis.
-Customers expect to do more with their accounts without additional help from bank employers.
-A service access process will be important as well.
-The user does not have time to think about where this or that service is located – everything should be as obvious as possible straight from the main screen.
-This should be achieved, first of all, through the minimization of interfaces, a color palette for different sections of the application, etc. It is easier and more effective to use existing markers of recognition than to invent your own.
+Customers want to do more operations with their accounts without additional help from bank employers, including a service access process.
+Usually, we do not have plenty of time to think where this or that service is located – everything should be as obvious as possible straight from the main screen.
+This should be achieved, first of all, through the minimization of interfaces, a color palette for different sections of the application, and so forth.
+It’s easier and more effective to use existing markers of recognition than to invent your own.

-Due to the pandemic, when even the WHO recommended switching to non-cash payment methods to avoid the spread of the coronavirus, the behavior and habits of users of the fintech market have changed dramatically.
-The level of popularity of various payment methods (contactless payments, e-wallets, online payments), financial literacy, and people’s awareness of all kinds of fintech products have significantly increased.
+When the WHO recommended switching to non-cash payment methods to prevent the spread of the coronavirus, the behavior and habits of the fintech market users changed dramatically.
+The result was the significant growth in the popularity of various payment methods (contactless payments, e-wallets, online payments), financial literacy, and people’s awareness of all kinds of fintech products.

-Cashless transactions have become almost obligatory in 2020 and this trend will evolve even more in 2021.
-Digital sales channels today must include the maximum variety of payment methods and a smooth journey for their users.
+Cashless transactions have become almost obligatory in 2020, remaining one of the biggest mobile banking trends in 2022, and will evolve even more in the future.
+Nowadays, digital sales channels must include the maximum variety of payment methods, providing a smooth journey for their users.
 The latest digital banking tendencies can also simplify converting different currencies.
-This allows consumers to proceed with transactions across the globe even more quickly and easier.
+They allow consumers to proceed with transactions across the globe even faster and easier.

-Security has always been a sensitive matter and an essential aspect of the bank industry.
-One of the main challenges today is mobile banking safeness.
-Cybercriminals also use the pandemic situation to their advantage.
-Therefore, in order not to fall victim to targeted attacks, both businesses and users have to follow the basic rules of cyber hygiene.
+Security has always been a sensitive matter and an essential aspect of the banking industry.
+One of the main challenges today is mobile banking safety.
+Alas, cybercriminals used the pandemic situation to their advantage.
+This made app users vigilant about all their online banking operations.
+In order not to fall victim to targeted attacks, both businesses and users have to follow the basic rules of cyber hygiene.
 Thanks to Big Data and predictive modeling of fraud, banks, and financial organizations can improve consumers’ data security significantly.

-Several banks, for example, Capital One and Bank of America with the help of AI provide users with warnings of fraud alerts double charges and notifies of any additional charges if the subscription rate increases.
+Several banks, for example, Capital One and Bank of America with the help of AI provide users with warnings of fraud alerts and double charges.
+They notify their clients of any additional charges if the subscription rate increases.